 Next is when the plan will end — the absolute last possible transaction for your applicants.

 Next choice is the payment structure — how often those charges will occur.
+You have several options when selecting time ranges, as shown below:

 After you’ve set your payment structure details, click “Create Payment Schedule.”